danbev/learning-crypto/notes/sigstore.md

 ### Bundle
-Sigstore/Cosign can create a `bundle`, which contains all the information required for "stapled inclusion proofs", and this can be saved somwhere.
+Sigstore/Cosign can create a `bundle`, which contains all the information required for stapled inclusion proofs, and this can be saved somewhere.

 For example:
 ```console